DaveMielke/NBP/b2g/doc/UserInterface/Navigation/input-traditional.rst

 Move the cursor up to the first line of the current paragraph.
-If it's on the first line of a paragraph then move up to the first line of the previous paragraph.
+If it's on the first line of a paragraph then move it up to the first line of the previous paragraph.

 Space + Dots56
 ``````````````